FireEmbers/EmberEngine/README.md

 ##Test

-test tings with 'test' in test folder
+test tings with 'test' in test folder. eg:

+`node test/testFGM.js`

+Testing is important.

+In scientific computing testing is called verification.
+EmberEngine is a port to js of existing fire models (eg fireLib) so every module change needs to be verified against the original code